Francisco de Saavedra

-Francisco Saavedra de Sangronis (1746–1819) was a Spanish government official and soldier whose work in Cuba during the American Revolutionary War laid the foundations for the defeat of British forces in Florida and at Yorktown.
+General Francisco Saavedra de Sangronis (4 October 1746 – 25 November 1819) was a Spanish Army officer and politician who served as the Prime Minister of Spain from 1798 to 1799.

 Early career

-Francisco Saavedra was born in Seville, Spain, in 1746, and trained as a doctor.
+Francisco Saavedra was born in Seville, Spain on 4 October 1746, and trained as a doctor.
 He served alongside Bernardo de Gálvez in Spain's military campaign at Algiers in the 1770s, and through him changed career to work in Spain's Ministry of the Indies, principally as a financial planner.
 In 1780 he was sent to try to sort out the Spanish administration at Havana in Cuba, with the additional task of working alongside Gálvez once more, to retake Florida from British control.
-When the ship taking him to the Caribbean was captured by the British, Saavedra passed himself off as a merchant, and was allowed free movement within Jamaica (the British being completely unaware that just two years earlier he had been involved in planning for a future Spanish invasion of the island).
-He took the opportunity to find out all he could about Jamaica's ports, defences etc. A thoughtful and prescient man, he recorded in his diary in 1780:
+When the ship taking him to the Caribbean was captured by the British, Saavedra passed himself off as a merchant, and was allowed free movement within Jamaica (the British being unaware that just two years earlier he had been involved in planning for a future Spanish invasion of the colony).
+He took the opportunity to find out all he could about Jamaica's ports, defences etc. He recorded in his diary in 1780:

 What is not being thought about at present, what ought to occupy the whole attention of politics, is the great upheaval that in time the North American revolution is going to produce in the human race.